RBornat/jape/distrib/MacOSX/README.md

-# README for Jape 9.1.
+# README for Jape 9.1.*

-(The Jape version is shown in the Jape splash screen -- the window which comes up when you start Jape.)
+(The exact Jape version is shown in the Jape splash screen -- the window which comes up when you start Jape.)

 Go to [github](https://github.com/RBornat/jape/releases) and download the latest version: for Macos it's called jape_*N*.dmg, where *N* is the version number.

 Double-click the .dmg file.
-Copy Jape and the examples folder wherever you like.
-(But **don't put the examples file on your Desktop**; Jape isn't notarized by Apple, and Apple doesn't like Jape reading stuff from the Desktop.)
+Copy Jape wherever you like, and copy the examples folder wherever you like **_inside your own folders_ but _not_ in Desktop, or Documents, or Downloads, or Library**.
+Jape isn't notarised by Apple (I haven't paid the 100$ annual fee), and so Apple won't let it read stuff from those protected folders.
+The problem is not fixable: there's no point giving Jape Full Disk Access, for example, because it won't work.

 ## Running Jape

 The first time you run Jape, you will find that **double-clicking it doesn't work**.
 Instead, you must **Ctrl-click (or right-click) on Jape, choose Open from the menu which pops up**, and say you trust Jape.
-(Again, this is because Jape isn't notarized by Apple.)
+(Again, this is because Jape isn't notarised by Apple.)

-After the first time you can double-click Jape to run it.
+Once you've said you trust it, you _can_ double-click Jape to run it.

 ## Choose a font